-(5) Side streets intersecting with local roads shall be directly opposite each other.
-If not directly opposite each other, the intersections shall be spaced a minimum of 200 feet apart, as measured from the center lines of the streets.
-[Amended 4-7-2014, effective 4-24-2014]
+(5) Side street intersections on opposing sides of local streets shall be directly opposite each other or, if offset, shall be spaced a minimum of 200 feet apart, as from the points of intersection of the center lines.

-- (6) Side streets intersecting with collector roads shall be directly opposite each other.
-If not directly opposite each other, the intersections shall be spaced a minimum of 400 feet apart, as measured from the center lines of the streets.
-[Amended 4-7-2014, effective 4-24-2014] - (6.1) Side streets intersecting with arterial roads shall be directly opposite each other.
-If not directly opposite each other, the intersections shall be spaced a minimum of 800 feet apart, as measured from the center lines of the streets.
-[Added 4-7-2014, effective 4-24-2014] - (7) Intersection street lines at corner lots shall have a minimum radius of 25 feet.
+- (6) Side street intersections on opposing sides of collector streets shall be directly opposite each other or, if offset, shall be spaced a minimum of 800 feet apart, as measured from the points of intersection of the center lines. - (7) Intersection street lines at corner lots shall have a minimum radius of 25 feet.
 This shall include situations where new roads are adjacent to properties not under the applicant's ownership.

 (8) At a street intersection, no obstruction to sight over three feet in height will be allowed within the corner area.
 For these purposes, the corner area shall be in the shape of a triangle with each leg being 30 feet long as measured along the street lines from their point of intersection.
-A sight line easement for each such corner area shall be provided to the Town.
+A sight line easement for each such corner area shall be provided to the town.
 Where any street intersection would involve a corner lot having earth banks or existing vegetation that would create a traffic hazard by limiting visibility, the developer shall cut such ground and/or vegetation (including trees) in connection with the grading of the public right-of-way to the extent required by the Commission to provide an adequate sight distance.

 (9) The line of sight at intersections shall comply with the State of Connecticut Department of Transportation Geometric Highway Design Standards Manual, Interim Guidelines (2-25-1986, or as amended).
-For informational purposes, the guidelines are printed in the Appendix.
+For informational purposes, the guidelines are printed in the Appendix.8